Dbishop15/se_project_aroundtheus/README.md

 **Creating the Card and FormValidator classes**

-Create the Card class, which creates a card with text and an image link, as per the requirements Create the FormValidator class, which sets settings for validating form fields according to the requirements:
+Create the Card class, which creates a card with text and an image link, as per the requirements Create the FormValidator class, which sets settings for validating form fields according to the requirements.

+**Creating the Section, Popup, PopupWithImage, PopupWithForm and UserInfo classes**

+Add the Section, Popup, PopupWithForm, PopupWithImages, and UserInfo classes to your project.
+Each class should perform one specific task.
+All logic related to a specific task must be encapsulated in its respective class.

+**Updating the .gitignore file**

+we don't want Git to track some files after initialiing NPM and setting up Webpack, so we update .gitignore file to contain the following contents:
+.DS_Store
+node_modules/
+dist/

+**Setting up Webpack bundling and building**

+Installing packages with npm install and making sure to install the specific versions indicated in the project by use the dependencies listed in the package.json file that provided.

 ### GitHub Pages link